-Our vision is connected to three strategic pillars that embrace a unified approach to programming, partnerships, and investments to achieve desired change.
+Our vision is connected to three strategic pillars that embrace a unified approach to programming, partnerships, and investments to achieve change.
 One is to ensure that rightsholders have sustained political power and influence to drive change.
-The second is to build political and public support towards sustainable development and inclusive societies and thirdly, we aim to work in partnership to innovate and scale-up solutions.
+The second is to build political and public support towards sustainable development and inclusive societies based on transformative GEDI narratives.
+Thirdly, we aim to work in partnership to innovate and scale-up solutions.